sara-nl/spiderdocs/source/Pages/workflows.rst

     * from the command line, see :ref:`CouchDB-REST-API`.

-Good practices to build worflows with PiCaS can be found in `Picas Client`_.
+Good practices to build worflows with PiCaS and great examples for PiCaS can be found in `Picas Client`_.